knuesel/typst-minideck/examples/tutorial.typ

   - `outlined`: whether to include the slide in the outline

   - `header-text` and `footer-text` for simple content in header/footer

+  - `handout` to enable/disable dynamic content for this slide

+  - `template` for rules to apply just before the slide content

   - any `page` argument like `footer`, `margin` or `fill` ]